 - 3) Sports and Co-curricular Development Services (Output 078403).
 LGs are required to allocate a proportion of the remaining non-wage recurrent funds towards facilitation of sports and co-curricular activities at the LG and regional level to motivate learners to engage in school.
 Specifically funds will be used to: - a.
 Facilitate students to participate in regional or national sports competitions and co-curricular activities. - b.
 Monitor and support schools to ensure that school physical education and co-curricular activities are incorporated within the academic program. - 4) Maintenance of school infrastructure (Output 078404).
 The LG is responsible for ensuring schools are maintained according to the minimum condition standards specified by the MoES.
+Additional funding will be allocated to LGs to enable them support schools to address their operations and maintenance priorities.
 Following deduction of capitation, inspection and DEO monitoring grant allocations, LGs may use remaining funds, if any, for minor maintenance of school infrastructure.
 Within its annual workplan, the LG Education department should include a plan and budget for school maintenance activities in line with the 5-year development and priorities identified from assessment of the asset register of education facilities in the subsequent year(s).
 Eligible operations and maintenance activities include: - Audits of the condition of school buildings at least once a year to ensure that they meet minimum quality standards. - Maintenance work based on priorities identified from condition assessment - Emergency repairs of school infrastructure affected by natural disasters. - Supporting schools to meet outstanding furniture needs